gedankenlab/Kaleidoscope/doc/CODING_STYLE.md

 Coding style and formatting are pretty arbitrary, but a project is much easier to follow if everyone uses the same style.
 Individuals may not agree with every aspect of the formatting rules, and some of the rules may take some getting used to, but it is important that all project contributors follow the style rules so that they can all read and understand everyone's code easily.

 To help you format code correctly, we use "Artistic Style" 3.0.
-The `make astyle` target is available in the Kaleidoglyph and plugin Makefiles.
+The `make astyle` target is available in the Kaleidoscope and plugin Makefiles.
 Our CI infrastructure enforces `astyle`'s decisions.

 ### Line Length